Newtown Textile Museum

 Centre for Alternative Technology

-Nestled in the foothills of Snowdonia, the Centre for Alternative Technology (CAT) is a world-renowned eco centre that researches and supported greener ways of living.
-With seven acres of hands-on displays, examples of environmentally responsible building, renewable energy, organically managed gardens and family holiday activities, there is something for everyone at CAT.
+Nestled in the foothills of Eryri (Snowdonia), the Centre for Alternative Technology (CAT) is a world-renowned eco centre that researches and supports greener ways of living.
+With seven acres of hands-on displays, examples of environmentally responsible buildings, renewable energy, organically managed gardens and family holiday activities, there is something for everyone at CAT.

 Corris Craft Centre

-There are eight craft studios, including the Quarry Pottery workshop, the flame work glass sculptures of Delyn Glass, the natural forest furniture of Taran Eco Designs and working goldsmith’s studio, Agau Jewellery.
+There are eight craft studios, including the Quarry Pottery workshop, the flame work glass sculptures of Delyn Glass, the natural forest furniture of Taran Eco Designs, and working goldsmith’s studio, Agau Jewellery.
 The Corris Craft Centre is the starting point for Corris Mine Explorers trips around the tunnels of the Braich Goch slate mine.
-In the spring and summer months you can journey through the caverns and tunnels of King Arthur’s Labyrinth, beneath the mountains of southern Snowdonia.
+In the spring and summer months you can journey through the caverns and tunnels of King Arthur’s Labyrinth, beneath the mountains of southern Eryri (Snowdonia).